isabellazhai/USF-Deep-Learning-Project/README.md

 #### There are three main animal categories within this dataset: cat, dog, and wildlife.
 Animals other than dog or cat (such as a fox) is classified as a wildlie.
 We are using around 15,000 images for training and around 1,500 images for testing the model performances.
 One merit of this dataset is that the images are relatively orgainzed in terms of the size.
 Moreover, animal face takes up the majority of an image, which in some sense should make the classification tasks easier because there is not too much noises (open filed background, legs, bodies, etc.).

 # Modeling
-### CNN Model
+## CNN Model
 #### For this exploration we choose to experiment with a basic **Convolutional Neural Network (CNN)**.
 The summary of the model is as below:<br />
 ![summary](summary.png) <br />
 #### Our model has several layers.
 The first layer is Conv2D layer with 32 filters and the size of each filter is 3*3.
 We also used relu as our activation function and two linear layers at the end.
-Our final linear layer outputs a tensor with 1 prediction representing the catogory of the animals.
+Our final linear layer outputs a tensor with 1 prediction representing the catogory of the animals. <br />

-### Model Performances
+## Model Performances
 #### We are proud to say that we have achieved preety good modeling performances.
 We found that the best way to understand that is through visualizations, and we have attached two images below to explain our results.
 #### Loss and Accuracy
 ![Model_performance_1](model_performance_1.jpg)<br />